About the Journal

 - Scientific research articles and review of the state of the art

-As research articles, they are considered writings that present the results of research projects.
-As a review of the state of the art, articles that present a systematic review of literature related to the theme of the journal are included.
+Research articles are understood as papers presenting the results of research projects.
+State-of-the-art review articles include works that present a systematic review of the literature related to the themes of the journal.

 OPEN SUBMISSIONS: YES INDEXED: YES PEER EVALUATED: YES